Memory Capacity of Recurrent Neural Networks with Matrix Representation: Background

-This definition allows deeper mathematical analysis as visible by the remarkable results in \citet{vershynin2020memory}.
-However, this definition is not easily portable to higher order representations and their analysis.
-We gather that most of the analysis done in \citet{vershynin2020memory} depends on the vector representations retrieved from the affine transform $\mW\vx + \vb$, whereas this paper focuses on the bilinear transform $\mU^T\mX\mV+\mB$ to generate matrix representations of input data.
+This definition has been used to develop the memory capacity of multilayered neural networks with threshold and rectifier linear unit (ReLU) activation functions \cite{vershynin2020memory}, where it was shown that the memory capacity is lower bounded by the number of total weights.
+This definition allows deeper mathematical analysis as visible by the remarkable results in other works \cite{vershynin2020memory}.
+However, this definition is not easily portable to higher-order representations and their analysis.
+We gather that most of the analysis done \cite{vershynin2020memory} depends on the vector representations retrieved from the affine transform $\mW\vx + \vb$, whereas this paper focuses on the bilinear transform $\mU^T\mX\mV+\mB$ to generate matrix representations of input data.
 Apart from this, the set of functions realized by the bilinear transforms are fundamentally different from affine transformation.
-The extension of theory by \citet{baldi2019capacity,vershynin2020memory} would at the very least need extension of the probabilistic view of the realizable function $F$ to their matrix variate analogues, which further makes the situation unmanageable.
+The extension of the theory would at the very least need extension of the probabilistic view of the realizable function $F$ to their matrix counterpart, which further makes the situation unmanageable \cite{baldi2019capacity,vershynin2020memory}.

-Some of the earlier works on neural networks from a dynamical systems viewpoint gives us a possible alternative definition of the memory capacity purely in terms of a statistic. \citet{White_2004,Ganguli18970} studied discrete time recurrent system
+Some of the earlier works on neural networks from a dynamical systems viewpoint provides a possible alternative definition of the memory capacity purely in terms of a statistic.
+A discrete-time recurrent system \cite{White_2004,Ganguli18970} is given by

-where $\mW$ is the recurrent connectivity matrix and the time dependent scalar signal $s(n)$ is passed through this system via feedforward connection $\vv$ which contains an additive noise content $\vz(n)$.
-Additionally, we can consider an output layer which transforms the state $\vx(n)$ of length $N$ to an output vector $\vy(n)$ of length $M$ such that $y_i(n) = \vx(n)^T\vu_i$ for $i=1,\dots,M$.
+where $\mW$ is the recurrent connectivity matrix and the time-dependent scalar signal $s(n)$ is passed through this system via feedforward connection $\vv$ which contains an additive noise content $\vz(n)$.
+Additionally, we can consider an output layer that transforms the state $\vx(n)$ of length $N$ to an output vector $\vy(n)$ of length $M$ such that $y_i(n) = \vx(n)^T\vu_i$ for $i=1,\dots,M$.
 The objective of the system is to have output $y_j(n)$ equal to the past signal observed $s(n-j)$.
-With this premise in-place, \citet{White_2004} defines the memory trace $m(k)$ as,
+Given this premise in place, the memory trace $m(k)$ has been defined \cite{White_2004} as

 where expectation is over time.
-The (asymptotic) memory capacity can be now defined naturally as the following extension of Equation \ref{White-defin},
+The (asymptotic) memory capacity can be now defined naturally as the following extension of Eq. \ref{White-defin},